'Old Dog Syndrome' is the canine equivalent of Alzheimer's Disease in humans.

 The scientific name for it is 'Canine Dysfunction Syndrome' (aka CDS).

-But there's a lot more to Canine Dysfunction Syndrome than the normal slowing down that accompanies the aging process.
+There's a lot more to Canine Dysfunction Syndrome than the normal slowing down that accompanies the aging process.

-It's very common in older dogs, with studies showing that around 50% of dogs who are eight years or older show some signs of this condition.
+Studies showing that around 50% of dogs who are eight years or older show some signs of this condition.

 By age eleven it's over 60%.